alphatrl/powershell-mysqldump-scripts/README.md

     - `$privKeyPath // path of the private key`
 3. Automate backups
     * Windows: Use Task Scheduler to run the scripts automatically.
-    * macOS: In Progress
-    * Linux: In Progress

 ## Contents in repository
 ### mysqldump-backup.ps1
 Script for backing up MySQL database.
 SQL files are not encrypted at all

+### mysqldump-basic
+For remote backups or backups on your database server machine

-### mysqldump-secure
+### mysqlpki
-Encrypting and Decrypting your MySQL database.
-Do not loose your public and private keys.
+Encrypt and decrypt you sql file dumps on your server machine and client machine (FTP not included)
 #### mysqldump-decrypt-backup.ps1
 Script to decrypt encrypted MySQL backups
 #### mysqldump-encrypt-backup.ps1
-Script to backup and encrypt MySQL database
+Script to backup and encrypt MySQL backups

 ### others
 Non-PowerShell files
 #### my.cnf
 File that contains credentials to log into MySQL database.
-#### sample.priv.pem
-A sample private key
-#### sample.pub.pem
-A sample public key